Illuminating gravitational wave sources with Sgr A* flares: Results

-This implies a physical accreted mass $M_{\text{phys}} \approx 1.5\times 10^{-7}\,\Msun$.
-This value is physically consistent with the mass expected from a grazing tidal encounter, although it is somewhat larger than the simple analytical estimate derived in Eq.~(\ref{eq:analytical_mass}).
-This discrepancy highlights the limitations of idealized analytical models and the necessity of hydrodynamic simulations for capturing the detailed mass loss.
-The derived mass confirms the necessity of the high-mass proxy approach discussed in Section~\ref{subsec.renormalization}.

 Figure~\ref{fig.Flares} displays the resulting synthetic light curve.
 The model successfully reproduces the key temporal features of observed Sgr A* flares.
-The peak luminosity reaches $8.1\times 10^{35}\,\text{erg/s}$, falling within the target observational range ($10^{34}$--$10^{36}\,\text{erg/s}$).
+The peak luminosity reaches $8.1\times 10^{35}\,\text{erg/s}$, falling within the target observational range.
 The duration of the event (FWHM) is 1.03 hours, consistent with the typical 1-hour duration observed.
-The characteristic rise and fall times (15.5 min and 23.3 min, respectively) also align well with observations, demonstrating that the underlying dynamics of the tidal fallback and viscous evolution naturally reproduce the observed timescales.
+The characteristic rise and fall times (15.5 min and 23.3 min, respectively) also align well with observations.